AdobeDocs/campaign.en/help/v8/audiences/folders-and-views.md

 ### Grant access to all operators {#grant-access-to-all-operators}

 In the **[!UICONTROL Security]** tab, select the **[!UICONTROL System folder]** to allow access to all operators, regardless of their permissions.

-If this option is cleared, you must explicitly add the operator (or their group) back to the list of authorizations in order for them to have access.
+If this option is cleared, you must explicitly add the operator (or their group) back to the list of authorizations for them to have access.